codebyray/laravel-review-rateable/README.md

 # Laravel Review Rateable
-Review Rateable system for laravel 5
+Review Rateable system for laravel 5.
+This package was originally created and forked from https://github.com/Trexology/laravel-reviewRateable.

 ## Installation